-Sunset walks along the lagoon show how lovely the place remains in spite of man-made incursions.
 The lagoon has always been popular with people, as Native Americans made their home along its banks.
 The constant influx of seawater leads to a productive marine ecosystem.
 If you look in the right spots, you may even find old piles of mollusk shells left from the people who lived here before the conquistadors claimed the land in the name of Spain.
 According to the Batiquitos Foundation, ‘”Batiquitos” is probably a regional Mexican word meaning, “a shallow trough formed in dirt used as a watering hole or for the collection of fresh water.’
-While that’s a very dull way to put it, watering holes mean food, and food meant life.
-Besides, the temperature never seems to go above 72, and the surfing isn’t bad nearby.
-People nowadays pay millions for that.
+While that’s a very dull way to put it, watering holes mean food, and food means life.

-The trail is well-maintained and well-traveled, thanks to Audobon’s Batiquitos Lagoon Society.
-It is impossible to get lost, and so this is a great trail for anybody of any skill, inclination, age, or physical ability.
-And while this pales in comparison to the more dramatic trails in SoCal, the lagoon is a good way for everybody to enjoy nature.
-You’ll see a wide variety of people of all ages walking the lagoon in the evening when the light is best.
+The trail is well-maintained and well-traveled, thanks to Audobon’s Batiquitos Lagoon Society and the Aviara Home Owner’s Association.
+Accordingly, this is a great trail for anybody of any skill, inclination, age, or physical ability.
+You’ll see a wide variety of people of all ages walking the lagoon in the morning and evening when the light is best.
 And while I normally shy away from crowds (I’m looking at you, Cowles Mountain), the pace is so laid back here that it turns into a relaxing evening near the beach while still getting the blood flowing.
-I’ll drive miles and miles for the most challenging hikes, but I hike to have fun, and being relaxed is pretty damn fun.

 From Interstate 5, exit at Poinsettia Lane.
 Head east from the freeway, and then turn right at Batiquitos Drive.
 Turn right again onto Gabbiano Lane and follow it to the cul-de-sac.
 Park in either the small lot or on the street.